liakosV/Grace-Data-Analysis/README.md

-# Grace Data Analysis
+# Model-Data-Correlation-Calculator

 ## Overview
-Grace Data Analysis is a Python-based utility that processes two datasets — one static Excel file (real data) and one variable CSV file (GRACE data) — to compute averages, anomalies, and correlation coefficients for each dataset group.
+Model-Data-Correlation-Calculator is a Python-based utility that processes two datasets — one static Excel file (real data) and one variable CSV file (model data) — to compute averages, anomalies, and Pearson correlation coefficients for each dataset group.
 It automatically exports the analysis results into a formatted Excel workbook with multiple sheets.

 The project can be run directly as a Python script or as a stand-alone Windows .exe (built with PyInstaller).